These Are The Songs That I Sing When I’m Sadbook tickets

 By Jane Miller and Brian Quirt

-These are the Songs That I Sing When I’m Sad is an intimate and joyous performance for one singer and an audience of 20 gathered around her piano.
+These Are The Songs That I Sing When I’m Sad is an intimate and joyous performance for one singer and an audience gathered around her piano.
 It explores the songs people turn to when they’re sad, the songs that they play to soothe their blues or lift them up out of the depths.
 Jane sings and tells stories about songs that play this role in her own life, and then invites the audience to share the songs that they sing (or play or listen to) when they’re sad.
 It’s a rare opportunity to hear a superb singer up close and personal as she delves into the link between deep emotions and the musical elements that make sad songs so addictive.

 Dramaturgy and process